sdisaacson/boxento/README.md

 Built with React, Vite, Tailwind CSS, and shadcn/ui - modern tools that make customization easy.

 ### Contributing
+We welcome contributions of all kinds!
+Here's how to get started:

 1. Fork and clone the repo
 2. Create or update widgets in `/src/components/widgets/`
 3. Test locally with `bun run dev`
 4. Submit a PR to share with others

+### Reporting Issues
+Found a bug or have a feature request?
+Please open an issue on our [GitHub repository](https://github.com/sushaantu/boxento/issues).

 ## 📚 Community & Support